hannahchan/Scaffold.Service/Scaffold/Docs/GettingStarted.md

     dotnet test

-### Cake Script
+### Creating a Release

 To help different developers build and test the project consistently on different machines, a [Cake script](../build.cake) has been included at the root of this project.
 To run the script, run the command;

     dotnet cake

 You may need to run `dotnet tool restore` first if you don't have the dotnet tool `Cake.Tool` installed.
 By default, the Cake script will build, test and publish the project and copy all related artifacts into the `Artifacts` directory.
-This directory is where you will find your build output and test coverage reports.
+This directory is where you will find your release ready build output and test coverage reports.

+By default, the Cake script does not produce any container images as output.
+To produce release ready container images, use the following command instead;

+    dotnet cake --Target=Containerize

 For more information about Cake, please visit <https://cakebuild.net>.